 “Life is a mirror and will reflect back to the thinker what he thinks into it” – Ernest Holmes

-Whether it is a negative judgement we hold about ourselves or a judgement we place on another, judgements of any kind have the same root cause.
+Whether it is a negative judgment we hold about ourselves or a judgment we place on another, judgments of any kind have the same root cause.

 Each time you judge you are meeting an aspect of your own shadow.
 So if you insult someone else, turn those words back around, because what you just said, is exactly what you need to heal, accept and alchemize within you.
 When you are hard on yourself, it means that you’re not comfortable in your own skin and you lack self-acceptance.
 When we judge, not only are we bringing forward an aspect of ourselves we are reflecting our own perceptions into reality.
 As mentioned before it’s all about healing!

-When we feel that we are right in our judgements it makes us feel strong and secure and when we are wrong we have a tendency to feel insecure, deficient and even fearful.
+When we feel that we are right in our judgments it makes us feel strong and secure and when we are wrong we have a tendency to feel insecure, deficient and even fearful.

-The ego dominates the “I vs You” realm of being a learned behaviour of separateness, but when we can release the need to always be right we find a path to inner peace.
+The ego dominates the “I vs You” realm of being a learned behavior of separateness, but when we can release the need to always be right we find a path to inner peace.